course-details-portlet

 SKILLS: The candidate should have in-depth skills to formulate problem and research questions for a master level study, and to see the relationship between problem, theory and methodology.
 The candidate can develop a theoretical framework for analysing the problem and questions, and develop a research framework using relevant methodology and theories.
 The candidate should also propose the use of quantitative and / or qualitative methods in the work of his owned planned master's thesis, and can conduct an independent minor project work with theoretical supervision and good practice.

-GENERAL COMPETENCE: the candidate can develop a time and activity plan and an outline for the master's thesis, and identify possible challenges related to theory use, access to data and possible consequences with regard to research design.
+GENERAL COMPETENCE: The candidate will be able to identify possible challenges related to theory use, access to data and possible consequences with regard to research design.
+The candidate can develop a time and activity plan and an outline for the master's thesis.

 Learning methods and activities